 - The Site Visit Team will meet together to engage in a consensus process that will lead to a preliminary report of its findings.

-- At the end of the visit, the Site Visit Team will conduct an open meeting with members of the institute or program to provide a preliminary and non-binding overview of their findings and answer questions.
+- At the end of the visit, the Site Visit Team will conduct an open meeting with members of the program to provide a preliminary and non-binding overview of their findings and answer questions.

-- Once the ACPEinc has received comments and corrections from the institute or program, the Site Visit Team will then amend the preliminary report as needed and submit it to the Chair of the Standing Committee on Accreditation (SCA) of the ACPEinc.
+- Once the ACPEinc has received comments and corrections from the program, the Site Visit Team will then amend the preliminary report as needed and submit it to the Chair of the Standing Committee on Accreditation (SCA) of the ACPEinc.

 Download: Guidance for Site Visit Team (PDF 91KB)